mercure-imaging/mercure/docs/usage.rst

   @SeriesDescription@ = 'CINE'

 This rule would not trigger if the series is called "CINE 2ch".
 Multiple conditions can be combined using the "or" and "and" operators.
 Here, it is recommended to enclose every sub-condition with "( )".
-By default, DICOM tags are treated as strings and case-sensitive.
+By default, DICOM tags are treated as strings and are case-sensitive.
 If you want to make your condition case-insensitive, then append ".lower()" to the tag.
 For example, the rule
 ::

   @SeriesDescription@.lower() = 'cine'